 Are There Any Hazards To Consider When Recycling Brake Rotors?

 As with any other material handling process involving hazardous substances like lead or asbestos (commonly found in automotive brakes), safety must always take precedence when dealing with brake rotors.
 It's important to wear proper safety gear (such as masks and gloves) when handling these items as well as dispose of any waste created in accordance with local regulations regarding hazardous materials disposal - failure to do so could result in legal penalties or fines depending on where you live/work/play!

-Similarly, see if you can recycle refrigerator filters.
+Similarly, see if you can recycle razors.

 How Does Recycling Brake Rotors Impact The Environment?